No. 6 Cincinnati beats No. 20 Tulsa in rainy AAC title game - WHIZ News

 In last year’s AAC championship game, Cincinnati led Memphis by one point with four minutes remaining, but lost 29-24.

-Tulsa: The Golden Hurricane relied mostly on their running game with Smith struggling to throw in the wet conditions.
-He was 13 for 30 with two interceptions.
+“I couldn’t be more proud of our guys,” Montgomery said.
+“Left it all out there on the field, made plays.
+We’re going to fight for 60 minutes, every second of it.
+We did that again tonight.”

-Cincinnati: The Bearcats were able to overcome the loss of one of its top defensive playmakers when senior safety James Wiggins left in the first quarter with a right leg injury and did not return.
+The Bearcats were able to overcome the loss of one of their top defensive playmakers when senior safety James Wiggins left in the first quarter with a right leg injury and did not return.

+Now, Cincinnati waits to see where it finishes in the College Football Playoff rankings.
+Fickell said the Bearcats’ body of work speaks for itself.

+“They’ve met every challenge that’s been thrown in front of them,” he said.
+“I know how much it would mean to them.
+You want to fight for everything you can give them.
+They deserve it.”

 FINALLY